 When to Call the Doctor

-- Redness, swelling, or draining from any place where you have an IV line inserted into your body
+- Redness, swelling, or draining from any place where you have an IV line inserted.

 - Fever, chills, or sweats.
 These may be signs of infection.

-- Jaundice (the white part of eyes or skin looks yellow)
+- Jaundice (your skin or the white part of your eyes looks yellow).

 - A very bad headache or a headache that does not go away.